 Students should also be wary of the material being posted and shared within their social circles online.
 Students should make sure any articles or information they share or repost comes from a credible source.

 21. Do an audit and improve your content with positive posts

 Aisha Marshal, Co-founder, Creative Label

-- Complete a biography audit (begin to think of your Instagram bio as your resume.
-Be sure to include your name, an appropriate description, contact, call to action, etc.)
+- Complete a biography audit and begin to think of your Instagram bio as your resume.
+Be sure to include your name, an appropriate description, contact, call to action, etc.

 - Showcase your community initiatives.
-Involved in charities or volunteer projects?
-Showcase these social impacts on your feed and in a highlight reel.
+Are you involved in charities or volunteer projects?
+Showcase these social impacts on your feed and in a highlight reel

 - Delete your oldies (If you still have older social profiles that no longer reflect you, delete them)

 22. Moving forward, build a proactive strategy instead of spontaneous reactions

 Mark Beal, Assistant Professor of Practice in Public Relations, Rutgers University School of Communication and Information, and author of Engaging Gen Z